nemild/cli_for_full_stack/README.md

 du -shc * # same as above, but adds a total at the end

 du --max-depth=1 -b | sort -k1 -rn # largest files in directory, linux only, not Mac

+# Use ncdu is faster when looking at why a disk is full
 ```

 #### df: Disk Free